gloveboxes/AltairEverywhere/README.md

-# Cloud Enabled Altair 8800 Emulator in C for Unix-like operating systems
+# Cloud Enabled Altair 8800 Emulator in C

 The Cloud Enabled Altair 8800 Emulator in C for Unix-like operating systems: